-Teachers are required to consult with the Designated Safeguarding Lead and in his absence their deputy should any safeguarding concerns arise during the delivery of the RSE curriculum.
-If a disclosure is made then the school's safeguarding policies would be followed.
+Teachers are required to consult with the Designated Safeguarding Lead (DSL) - and in his/her absence their deputy - should any safeguarding concerns arise during the delivery of the RSE curriculum.
+If a disclosure is made then the School's safeguarding policies would be followed.

-The Designated Safeguarding Lead will brief any external organisations, to ensure they are familiar with our policies and expectations regarding correct practice and how to respond to issues that may relate to Child Protection matters.
+The DSL will brief any external organisations to ensure they are familiar with our policies and expectations regarding correct practice and how to respond to issues that may relate to child protection matters.
 Pupils may ask questions or seek information, which may be of a sensitive nature.
-These questions need not to be answered directly, but may be addressed individually later, possibly after consultation with an appropriate member of staff
+These questions need not to be answered directly but may be addressed individually later, possibly after consultation with an appropriate member of staff